jeremiemartinez/jeremiemartinez.github.com/_posts/2017-03-13-i18n-good-practices.md

 ### 9. Avoid using locales as variable of other locales

 Chaining and embedded locales can lead to errors from translators.
-As an advice, you should avoid this situation and try to create full locales readable at once.
+As an advice, you should avoid this situation and try to create full readable locales at once.
 Once again, help your translators with as much context as you can.

 ### 10. Avoid reflexion and dynamically building keys

-Every time you use reflexion to dynamically generate keys, you lose the only way you had to find which locales are used and where.
+Every time you use reflection to dynamically generate keys, you lose the only way you had to find which locales are used and where.
 Moreover, if you use a shrinker that will remove unused strings from your final APK, these locales will be removed.
 Of course, Google provides a way to let it know thanks to the `keep.xml` files.
 In Trainline Europe app, we use this technique for keys sent by the server for carriers or discount cards.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>